nicomignoni/legify/README.md

 for each pixel in the image.

-The script returns a [.lxfml](https://dotwhat.net/file/extension/lxfml/9581) file (older than the current .lxf) to be opened in LDD
+The script returns a [.lxfml](https://dotwhat.net/file/extension/lxfml/9581) file (older than the current .lxf) to be opened in LDD.